raccoons-team/ctf/2015-12-27-32c3/traces_embedded_200/README.md

 signals were used for control, and thus we discarded them and lines in which any of them was 0.

-Another observation was that the remaining columns seemed to change smoothly, if interpreted as binary number, i.e. D9 was rarely changing, while D0, the least significant bit was almost random.
+Another observation was that the remaining columns seemed to change smoothly, if interpreted as binary number, i.e. D9 was rarely changing, while D0, the least significant bit, was almost random.
 Thus, we decided to change rows into their numerical representation.
 Code:
 ```
 f=open("data2.csv")